bulkan/blog/content/using_express_router_expressnamespace.md

 [express-namespace](https://www.npmjs.org/package/express-namespace).
 According to
 npm it had 183 downloads on the 8th of June.

-express-namespace can be easilly replaced with the Router that comes with express 4 as it hasn't been updated in 2 years !
+express-namespace hasnt been updated in nearly two years and it can now be replaced with the Router that comes with express 4.

 Also I've found that the middleware mounting on namespace roots would mount it at the the application level.
-This is what the router solves.

-The router is quite handy.
-It allows you to seperate out __routes__ into different modules with its own middleware.
+This is else that the router solves as it allows you to seperate out __routes__ into different modules with its own middleware.

-Here is the example from express-namespace written using express 4.0 using the Router.
+Here is the example from express-namespace written using the Router in express 4.0.

     var express = require('express'),
         forumRouter = express.Router(),